Cabanatuan: Education

+Some prominent schools, universities and colleges within the city include Araullo University, College of the Immaculate Conception, the Sumacab Main and General Tinio campuses of the Nueva Ecija University of Science and Technology, the Nueva Ecija campus of Our Lady of Fatima University, and Wesleyan University Philippines.

 Healthcare

-Many hospitals and clinics can be found in the city, most are private and with modern facilities which made Cabanatuan City the center for medical operations and research in the province.
+Many hospitals and clinics can be found in the city, most are private and with modern facilities which made Cabanatuan the center for medical operations and research in the province.
 Most residents of the province go to Cabanatuan for their check-ups and appointments in hospitals and clinics within the city.

-There are three (3) notable public and six (5 fully constructed, 1 under construction) private hospitals in Cabanatuan City:
+There are three (3) notable public and six (5 fully constructed, 1 under construction) private hospitals in Cabanatuan: